gifdog97/dep-to-const/README.md

   --convert_method <flat/left/right>
 ```

-Source_path should include either train/dev/test set.
-The converted treebank is named according to the original name.
+If source_path includes the treebank named train/dev/test set, the converted treebank is named according to the original name such as `train.txt`.
+In addition to converted treebank, the program outputs raw text separated by space, which is named such as `train.tokens`.

-In addition to above, you need to set the labeling policy (described later).
+Besides above, you need to set the labeling policy (described later).
 Currently we have four types of labeling policies and you need to choose one from them:

 ```